fuzzyzester/fuzzyzester/README.md

 # Rianna Aalto
 ### Welcome to my Github profile!
-I'm an enthusiastic explorer of the captivating worlds of Data Science and sustainability. 🚀🌱

-Data Science enthusiast with a passion for sustainability 🚀🌱
+####  I'm an enthusiastic explorer of the captivating worlds of Data Science and sustainability. 🚀🌱

  *  Currently studying Data Science at EC Utbildning, uncovering hidden insights and making exciting discoveries with data